Cysteine

 The thiol is susceptible to oxidation to give the disulfide derivative cystine, which serves an important structural role in many proteins.
 In this case, the symbol Cyx is sometimes used.
+The deprotonated form can generally be described by the symbol Cym as well.

-When used as a food additive, it has the E number E920.
+When used as a food additive, cysteine has the E number E920.

 Cysteine is encoded by the codons UGU and UGC.